kikouKBL/checkIPv1/README.md

 192.170.1.1

 ```
-  - Launch the followig command to check if list of nets are subnets of eachother ...
+  - Launch the followig command to check if list of nets (IPv4 network addresses) are subnets of eachother ...

 ```sh